lpellegro/Spam_Call_Mitigation/README.md

 HOW TO RUN

 1. Customize the credentials.py file.
-This file contains the local settings: FQDN, IP addresse, username and password of every Expressway, Webex room ID, bot beaerer, and IPWhois token.
+This file contains the local settings: FQDN, IP address, username and password of every Expressway, Webex room ID, bot bearer, and IPWhois token.
 2. Copy the files in a directory of the server that will run the scripts
 3. Launch ipjail.py file.
 This file runs once and searches for banned IP addresses in Expressway.
 When found, sends a notification in the Webex space.
 In order to make it run periodically, use Crontab (Linux) or Task Scheduler (Windows).
 This is an example with Crontab in CentOS 8 for a script running every hour in the folder working_directory within a virtual environment: